red-dev-inc/subnet-evm/README.md

 + 	}
 }
 ```
-next, at about [line 496](./params/config.go#L496) we have introduced a boolean variable `IsContractXChainECRecoverEnabled` only enabled precompiles map the addresses to the stateful precompiled
+Next, at about [line 496](./params/config.go#L496) we have introduced a boolean variable `IsContractXChainECRecoverEnabled` to enable mapping of the addresses to the stateful precompile:

 ```diff
 type Rules struct {